wiremock/wiremock.org/_docs/standalone/java-jar.md

 The following can optionally be specified on the command line:

+`--admin-api-basic-auth` : Require HTTP Basic authentication for admin API calls with the supplied credentials in `username:password` format

+`--admin-api-require-https` : Require HTTPS to be used to access the admin API

 `--port`: Set the HTTP port number e.g. `--port 9999`.
 Use `--port 0` to dynamically determine a port.

 `--disable-http`: Disable the HTTP listener, option available only if HTTPS is enabled.